Poppy, Esme, Oleanna, Gracie and Kate, Chantal Joffe, 2014 oil on canvas

 Paintings old and new also capture the artist’s mother and daughter, alongside dear friends (such as fellow artist Ishbel Myerscough).
 Portrayed both alone, in groups or alongside the artist, the differences between solitude and company feel particularly resonant – to paraphrase Dorothy Price, art historian and long-time collaborator of Joffe, Joffe’s work ‘traces a finger of time through the very act of being alive.’

-We are delighted to have Chantal’s exhibition at Arnolfini which will be shown along with Hassan Hajjaj’s The Path post lockdown.
-Dates to be confirmed.
+We are delighted to have Chantal’s exhibition at Arnolfini which will be shown along with Hassan Hajjaj: The Path which runs until 1 November 2020.

 Born in 1969, Chantal Joffe lives and works in London and has exhibited nationally and internationally.
 She holds an MA from the Royal College of Art and was awarded the Royal Academy Wollaston Prize in 2006.
 Her recent solo exhibition titled Personal Feeling is the Main Thing at The Lowry, Salford (2018) presented works from across Joffe’s career addressing themes of portraiture, motherhood, passing time and art’s relationship to history.
 Joffe has recently created a major new public work for the Elizabeth line station at Whitechapel.
 Titled A Sunday Afternoon in Whitechapel, the work will be on view when the Crossrail station opens in 2021.